LenneDalben/StardewValleyModsGPL/[CP] Adventurer's Bundle to Gemologist's Bundle/README.md

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.

+Installation:
+1. Install <a href="https://smapi.io/">SMAPI</a> (version 3.7.3 or higher)
+2. Install <a href="https://www.nexusmods.com/stardewvalley/mods/1915">Content Patcher (CP)</a> (version 1.19.0 or higher)
+3. Unzip the mod folder into Stardew Valley/Mods.
+4. Play the game using SMAPI!

+Uninstallation:
+Delete the folder from this mod.